Skip to main content

 Region: Central Bosnia

-Traditional Bosnian dumplings similar to Italian gnocchi, served with meat sauce or stew.
+Bosnian dumplings in the gnocchi mould, served under meat sauce or in a stew.

 Allergens: